roldanjorge/roldanjorge_website/content/posts/2025_03_17_pilas_issue2/index.md

 # Anthropic's new open protocol to connect LLMs with data sources and tools
 - On Nov 25th, 2025, Anthropic announced a new open protocol that empowers developers to integrate LLMs with data sources and other tools.
 This protocol has gained popularity because of its power and simplicity [^mcp] [^mcp_intro] .
 The architecture consists of 5 components: MCP hosts, MCP clients, MCP servers, local data sources, and remote services.
-For a detailed over, visit [MCP's get started guide](https://modelcontextprotocol.io/introduction)
+For a detailed overview, visit [MCP's get started guide](https://modelcontextprotocol.io/introduction)

 {{< figure id="mcp_architecture" src="./mcp_architecture.png" alt="mcp_architecture" caption="MCP Architecture "  >}}